 approach comment D. Only Q -1 {scattering} from body-wave pulse broadening.
-Results may be model-dependent E. Only Q -1 {intrinsic} from κ(r) (κ in A/A o =exp(- π κ f)) Efficient but works only for frequency-independent component of attenuation.
-May be biased by effects of source spectra F. Determination of "coda Q" The approach assumes single isotropic scattering i.e. an unrealistic model, and cannot yield reliable results; but supported by a number of empirical parallels between Q{total} and coda Q .
+Results may be model-dependent E. Only Q -1 {intrinsic} from κ(r) (κ in A/A o =exp(- π κ f)) Efficient but possibly biased: (1) extracts only frequency-independent component of attenuation; (2)over-optimistically assumes known and simple (" ω^{-2} ") source spectral shape F. Determination of "coda Q" The approach assumes single isotropic scattering i.e. an unrealistic model, and cannot yield reliable results; but supported by a number of empirical parallels between Q{total} and coda Q .
 Empirical coda Q is often lapse-time dependent, but other Q measures may behave similarly.